kata-containers/agent/README.md

 ## Enable debug console

-Add `agent.debug_console` to the guest kernel command line to allow the agent process to start a debug console.
+Add `agent.debug_console` to the guest kernel command line to... allow the agent process to start a debug console.
 Debug console is only available if `bash` or `sh` is installed in the rootfs or initrd image.
 Developers can [connect to the virtual machine using the debug console](https://github.com/kata-containers/documentation/blob/master/Developer-Guide.md#connect-to-the-virtual-machine-using-the-debug-console)